ArianAhmadifard/FoxAlert/README.md

 ## 📄 License

-This project is licensed under the [َApache](LICENSE) - see the [LICENSE](https://github.com/ArianAhmadifard/FoxAlert/blob/dev/LICENSE) file for details.
+This project is licensed under the [َApache 2.0](LICENSE) - see the [LICENSE](https://github.com/ArianAhmadifard/FoxAlert/blob/dev/LICENSE) file for details.

 ## ✍️ Author